ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 For reasons I'll explain when I talk about the model in the next part (link to be added) I also added a bit of code to add a second "none" type if the pokémon only has one type.

 ## The Generation
-Getting the generation for each pokémon works much the same as the above types portion of code, I keep the same pokemon to generation mapping format as above too to make adding everythng together later more simple.
+Getting the generation for each pokémon works much the same as the above portion of code for types.
+I also keep the same pokemon to generation mapping format as above to make adding everything together later more straightforward.

 ## The Shininess
-We don't actually need to collect this in advance, since *every* pokémon has a shiny and non-shiny version, we can construct this target bit of data on the fly as we download the sprites!
+We don’t actually need to collect this in advance!
+Since *every* pokémon has a shiny and non-shiny version, we can construct this target bit of data on the fly as we download the sprites!

 ## The Sprites
 Now for the last thing: downloading the sprites!
-I intend to just download the sprites raw initally, then I don't need to redownload them if I do some extra preprocessing later.
-I use the same idea as with the types and generations to keep downloading sprites until I run out.
-I also need to download different versions of each sprite (shiny/not shiny and front/back).
+I intend just to download the sprites raw initially, and then I don’t need to re-download them if I do some extra preprocessing later.
+I use the same idea as the types and generations previously to keep downloading sprites until I run out.
+I also need to download different sprite versions (shiny/not shiny and front/back).
 To do this, I download every pokémon of one version, then all of the next and so on.
 The pseudocode for this is as follows:

 ```
 FOR kwargs = {every combo of True/False for "shiny" and "back"}